kylechoo333/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 - To answer the business question: How do annual members and casual riders use Cyclistic bikes differently?
 I have listed down a few analysis to study their usage behaviours.
     1. Membership shares
     2. Bike type shares
-    3. Top stations
+    3. Bike ride duration
-    4. Usage of bike rental (e.g. hour, weekday/weekend, duration)
+    4. Time/date of bike ride (e.g. hour, weekday/weekend)
     5. Usage throughout the year
+    6. Top stations

 - In order to perform the analysis above, we will need to create new columns.
 We will create a analysis table so that we only need to run the calculation one time.
 The following columns will need to be computed and added to this analysis table,
     1. ride_length_min